dadadel/pyment/README.md

 The tool can only at the time offer to generate patches or get a list of the new docstrings.

+You can contact the developer *dadel* and speak about the project on IRC Freenode's channel #pyment.

 Example
 -------
 See the **example.py.patch** file to see what kind of result can be obtained.